Born: July 17, 1969

 Gray directed Samuel L. Jackson and Kevin Spacey in The Negotiator (1998), a big budget action film.
 He moved to television in 1999 as executive producer and director of the Fox drama series Ryan Caulfield: Year One.
 Returning to the big screen, Gray directed the action flick A Man Apart (2003) starring Vin Diesel, followed by The Italian Job (2003), a remake of the highly successful 1969 British heist caper that originally starred Michael Caine.
 The Italian Job did well at the box office and prompted a sequel, but first Gray directed Be Cool (2005), starring John Travolta.

-In between movies, Gray continues to direct music videos.
+Between movies, Gray continues to direct music videos.
 He told LA Weekly, "Video is a playground for me.
 As a director of motion pictures, you can go two years without making a movie.
 You don't want to get rusty."